DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 2) devtest inference
 3) evaluation set inference

-You can refer to [Codecarbon](https://github.com/mlco2/codecarbon) on how to do this (super simple!) or to this baseline code see `local/sed_trained.py` for some hints on how we are doing this for the baseline system.
+You can refer to [Codecarbon](https://github.com/mlco2/codecarbon) on how to do this (super simple! 😉 ) or to this baseline code see `local/sed_trained.py` for some hints on how we are doing this for the baseline system.